khakhalin/carsharing101/01_natural_behavior.md

 It makes it a good point to take a step back and think about the scope of our model, and about how well it captures the real world.
 We have just discovered that a few missed sales (some unfulfilled demand) does not necessarily ruin profitability, as lower avilability means a smaller trapped fleet at any given location, allowing cars to, supposedly, earn money elsewhere in the city.
 And this part is definitely true both in the model and in real life!
 But in real life unfulfilled demand also annoyes customers, ruins people's plans for the day, damages trust, erodes business reputation, and may ultimately harm the business in the long-term.
 We should therefore use Figure 1.2.4 above carefully, and draw a wise conclusion from it.
 When setting DFR as a KPI for your organization, it's smart not to go for 100% (or 95% for this matter), but at the same time we should ensure that it never drops below a certain critical, politically chosen DFR (probably somewhere in the range of 70-90%).

 > [!TIP]
->  Lower DFR means higher CM2 profitability in the short-term, as having DFR of almost-100% means lots of trapped fleet, which quickly gets very expensive
+>  Aiming for DFR above 90% means trapped fleet, which quickly gets expensive.
+Lower DFR means higher CM2 profitability in the short-term, but keeping DFR low for too long erodes business.
+Aim for the middle ground!

-> [!CAUTION]
-> At the same time, keep DFR low for too long, and your business is cooked!
-A wise approach is to aim for the middle ground.

 As an aside, this observation also hints at why mobility service aggregators such as FreeNow, Tranzer, or Cabify, are a net good for modern ubranism, and the society as a whole.
 When lots of offers are available in the same app, any single company can afford to go a bit lower on DFR without upsetting the customer too much, as in the worst case they can alawys take an alternative (the competitor, or a taxi).
 This lowers the stakes for individual providers, simplifying market entries and expansions.
 If mobility services in a city are aggregated, new companies can afford to enter the market with a deliberately low DFR and relatively low prices, enjoying a few months of high CM2, by catching opportunistic rides, and not offering a reliable service.
 This constant risk of competition means that a healthy mobility market is not likely to be monopolized, which is ultimatley good for the city, and its inhabitants.